altogi/StockPredictionsWithFinancialNews/README.md

 This work has implemented a text classifier based on BERT, fine-tuned with a dataset of financial news, and trained in order to predict whether a stock's price will rise or fall.
 As opposed to FinBERT, sentiment is not taken into account.
 Instead, a set of criteria based on the price evolutions close to the release date of every news article have been applied, in order to label the dataset with which BERT is fine-tuned.
 Moreover, this work has been developed based on a much more extensive dataset than the one used for FinBERT, thus further capturing the uncertainties of the market.
 In consequence, it is possible to profitably manage a portfolio relying exclusively on this text classifier, without complementing it with other trading strategies, as many sentiment-based trading applications do.

-In case the training of a new model is necessary, after defining the required ktrain learner and model, this method goes on to aid the user in specifying a learning rate.
-At this point, the user has the option of allowing the application to iterate throughout several values of this parameter to obtain the loss-learning rate curve.
-Based on this curve, the user is expected to estimate an adequate value for this parameter.
-[Generally, the maximum learning rate associated with a decreasing loss with increasing learning rate is most adequate.](https://arxiv.org/pdf/1506.01186.pdf)

 <!-- GETTING STARTED -->
 ## Getting Started